openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Credential Query {#credential_query}

 A Credential Query is an object representing a request for one specific credential.

 It contains the following properties:

-`group`:
+`id`:
 : REQUIRED.
-A string identifying the credential in the response, or, if multiple credentials carry the same group identifier, the group of credentials that the requested credential belongs to.
+A string identifying the credential in the response and, if provided, the constraints in `valid_credential_sets`.

 `format`:
 : REQUIRED.
 A string that specifies the format of the requested